Funding opportunity

 • recognise research and innovation associates, allocating specific roles and responsibilities where appropriate

-• recognise those in their early to mid careers outside of research facing roles, for example early career support staff or technicians
+• recognise those in their early to mid-careers outside of research facing roles, for example early career support staff or technicians

 Duration

 The duration of this award is for two years.
+Projects must deliver across the full 24 months.

 Projects must start by 30 April 2026.